donders-research-data-management/rdm-wiki/rdm-wiki/en/development/design_architecture.md

 ### Collection identifiers

 An RDM collection has at-least one identifier.
-The obviouse one is the internal identifier, which is given very similar to the collectio namespace discussed before.
+The obviouse one is the internal identifier, which is given very similar to the collection namespace discussed before.
 For example, the collection with namespace `/Zone/Organisation_1/Organisational_Unit_A/RDM_Collection_I` also acquires an internal identifier `Organisation_1.Organisational_Unit_A.RDM_Collection I`.

 When a collection gets closed (see _collection state and versioning_ below), a frozen copy of it is created.
 At the same time, the frozen copy also acquires a global identifier from the [European Persistent Identifier Consortium (ePIC)](http://www.pidconsortium.eu/).